danforthcenter/plantcv-geospatial/docs/installation.md

 - macOS x86 (Intel) and M (ARM) processors
 - Windows 64-bit, x86 processors

-First, you must have PlantCV installed, which requires Python and these [Python packages](https://github.com/danforthcenter/plantcv/blob/main/requirements.txt).
+First, you must have PlantCV installed, which requires Python (tested with versions 3.11, 3.12, and 3.13) and these [Python packages](https://github.com/danforthcenter/plantcv/blob/main/requirements.txt).
 Follow one of the methods for [PlantCV Installation](https://plantcv.readthedocs.io/en/latest/installation/) and then continue with the instructions below to add PlantCV-Geospatial to your environment.
 Additionally, we recommend installing [JupyterLab](https://jupyter.org/).

 ### Install via a package manager  <a name="install"></a>